fzerpap/Fullstack-Developer/README.md

-# Fullstack Developer Test zerpppppaaaaaaaaaaaaaa
+# Fullstack Developer Test

 - Check this readme.md
 - Create a branch to develop your task
 - Push to remote in 1 week (date will be checked from branch creation/assigned date)

-# Requirements:
+# Deveopment Platform:
-- Latest version of the stack
+- Ruby 2.5.7
+- Rails 5.0.7.2
+- HAML as hipertext language
+- SCSS for styles
-- Write unit and integration tests
+- CoffeeScript, jQuery and Ajax
+- Data base with Postgres
+- ORM (object Relational Map)
+- Tests for models and controllers with Rspec
+- Tests for view (funcional) with Capybara
-- Deliver with a working Dockerfile
+- Tests datas with FactoryGirl
-- Use docker-compose.yml if needed
+-
-- Show your best practices ex: design patters, linters etc.

 # The Test
 Here we'll try to simulate a "real sprint" that you'll, probably, be assigned while working as Fullstack at Umanni.